legendu-net/docker-python/readme.md

-# dclong/flask
+# dclong/python

-Python3 in Docker.
+Python in Docker.

 ## About the Author